Illumina/strelka/docs/userGuide/README.md

 ## Introduction

-Strelka calls somatic and germline small variants from mapped sequencing reads.
-It is optimized for rapid clinical analysis of somatic variation in tumor/normal sample pairs and germline variation in small cohorts.
-For best indel performance, Strelka is designed to be run with the [Manta structural variant and indel caller][manta], which provides additional sample-specific indel candidates up to Strelka's configured maxiumum indel size (by default this is 50).
-By design, Manta and Strelka together provide complete coverage over all indel sizes (in additional to all SVs and SNVs) for clinical somatic and germline analysis scenarios.
+Strelka calls germline and somatic small variants from mapped sequencing reads.
+It is optimized for rapid clinical analysis of germline variation in small cohorts and somatic variation in tumor/normal sample pairs.
+Strelka's germline caller employs a haplotype model to improve call quality and provide short-range read-backed phasing in addition to a probabilistic variant calling model using indel error rates adaptively estimated from each input sample's sequencing data.
+Both germline and somatic callers include a final empirical variant rescoring step using a random forest model to reflect numerous features indicative of call reliability which may not be represented in the core variant calling probability model.

-Strelka accepts input read mappings from BAM or CRAM files and input alleles from VCF.
+Strelka accepts input read mappings from BAM or CRAM files, in addition to input candidate and/or forced-call alleles from VCF.
 It reports all small variant predictions in VCF 4.1 format.
 Germline variant reporting uses the [gVCF conventions][gvcfPage] to represent both variant and reference call confidence.
+For best somatic indel performance, Strelka is designed to be run with the [Manta structural variant and indel caller][manta], which provides additional indel candidates up to a given maxiumum indel size (by default this is 50).
+By design, Manta and Strelka run together with default settings provide complete coverage over all indel sizes (in additional to all SVs and SNVs) for clinical somatic and germline analysis scenarios.

 [manta]:https://github.com/Illumina/manta
 [gvcfPage]:https://sites.google.com/site/gvcftools/home/about-gvcf